orbrx/try-labextensions/README.md

 ## Acknowledgements

-- Thanks to the Jupyter community and maintainers of the many extensions featured here.
+- Thanks to the Jupyter community and maintainers of the many extensions featured here
-- Inspired by the need to test-drive extensions before local installation.
+- Inspired by the need to test-drive extensions before local installation
+- Built with [repo2docker](https://github.com/jupyterhub/repo2docker) (Binder) and [Dev Containers](https://containers.dev/) (Codespaces)

 ## Support This Project